Developer-Autodesk/adn_viewer_gem_test_app/README.md

 gem 'gon'
 gem 'json'
 ```
+If you're unsure of where to add these, you may look at the Gemfile in this repo to get an idea.
 Finally install the all the requisite gems and get the server running:
 ```
 bundle install